 The time may be approaching for your cat to be getting their feline equivalent of a Senior's Bus Pass.
-If they are getting on in years, it may be time for your vet to give them a geriatric cat check, an all over MOT to find out how their health is, and if there are any early warning signs of potential problems to come.
+If they are getting on in years, it may be time for your vet to give them a senior cat check: an all-over MOT to find out how their health is, and if there are any early warning signs of potential problems to come.

 We're here to help you understand what to expect at that appointment.

-Once cats reach around 10 years old, we often refer to them as “Geriatric”.
-Around this age they may start to show signs of ageing and are more likely to develop age related illnesses.
+Once cats reach around 10 years old, they may start to show signs of ageing and are more likely to develop age related illnesses.
 Because of this it is important for them to be checked over by your vet regularly, and we would recommend twice a year, or more if indicated by your vet.

 These tests commonly include a complete blood count as well as a biochemistry profile.
 They provide a huge amount of information as they can screen for kidney disease, liver disease, diabetes, hyperthyroidism and more.